EnigmaCurry/blog.rymcg.tech/content/tags/proxmox/_index.md

 scenarios will likely be better served by installing a native Kubernetes distribution (K3s) onto multiple bare-metal machines, rather than using Proxmox.

-Yo dawg, you can run Proxmox itself inside another virtual machine, through *nested vitualization*.
-In the [first post of this series](/blog/proxmox/01-virtual-proxmox/), you will learn how to install Proxmox itself as a KVM virtual machine, on any Linux computer (on top of an existing operating system), thus setting up your first Virtual Proxmox development environment.
+Yo dawg, you can run Proxmox inside another virtual machine, through *nested vitualization*.
+Read now the [first post of this series](/blog/proxmox/01-virtual-proxmox/), and you will learn how to install Proxmox itself as a KVM virtual machine, on any Linux computer (on top of an existing operating system), thus setting up your first Virtual Proxmox development environment.

 {{< about_footer >}}